Best Lightweight Hiking Boots of 2026

 Do I Need Hiking Boots to Hike?

-Hiking boots are an essential part of your outdoor trekking, hiking, and adventuring experience and will help you get the most out of your time on the trail.
-A solid hiking or backpacking boot will allow you to walk comfortably for miles over technical terrain with either a day pack or overnight pack.
-Hiking boots keep your feet supported, stable, and dry on the trail.
+A solid hiking or backpacking boot will allow you to walk more comfortably for more miles over trickier technical terrain with either a day pack or overnight pack.
+Hiking boots are designed to keep your feet supported, stable, and dry on the trail and whereas other types of shoes are designed for things like speed over shorter distances.

 We chose to review light hiking boots vs. a full mountaineering boot because they are a great introduction for beginner or day hikers who don’t want a lot of extra weight on their feet and want to start using them right out of the box with little or no break-in period.